 Aintree Hospital is an NHS Trust hospital in Liverpool that provides healthcare to around 330,000 people living in North Merseyside.
 Aintree Hospital is also a teaching hospital for students from the University of Liverpool and provides specialist treatment in Respiratory Medicine, Rheumatology, Maxillofacial and Liver Surgery.

 NSI recently supplied archive shelving to a ward with a need for temporary storage for medical records.
 The area was very restricted and it was determined that rolled edged shelving was best suited to the task.

-Rolled edged shelving has been used for file storage over countless years and has proven itself to be one of the most cost effective shelving systems available from NSI Projects.
+Rolled edged shelving has been used for file storage over countless years and has proven itself to be one of the most cost-effective shelving systems available from NSI Projects.

-The installation has a 25mm pitch for finite adjustment and making the dense storage of files very suited to this shelving system, most files being stored on a 12”(305mm) pitch – enabling six levels of storage within a single bay 1905mm tall.
+The installation has a 25mm pitch for finite adjustment and makes the dense storage of files very suited to this shelving system, most files being stored on a 12”(305mm) pitch – enabling six levels of storage within a single bay 1905mm tall.

 The rolled edged shelving system can also be used as mobile storage, which uses much less floor space to enable up to 1/3rd additional storage.
-For further details about industrial shelving Liverpool, contact NSI.
+For further details about industrial shelving in Liverpool, contact NSI.